 By Anna Sekula Posted November 18, 2011, 10:41 AM EST

-NEW YORK For its annual film benefit on Tuesday, November 15, the Museum of Modern Art honored director Pedro Almodóvar.
+For its annual film benefit on Tuesday, November 15, the Museum of Modern Art honored director Pedro Almodóvar.
 As a subtle way to acknowledge the Spanish heritage of the director of the current release The Skin I Live In—as well as Women on the Verge of a Nervous Breakdown and All About My Mother—the organizers added red-hued touches to the minimalist space.
 The event, the fourth such fund-raiser from the art institution, was underwritten by Chanel and gathered some 260 high-profile names, including co-chairs Anna Wintour and Karl Lagerfeld, actresses Emma Stone, Sarah Jessica Parker, and Blake Lively, and philanthropists Barry Diller and David Rockefeller Jr.

 To switch things up this year, MoMA opted to reconfigure the layout, receiving guests through the 54th Street side of the museum rather than the 53rd Street entrance.
 This new perspective gave producer KCD the opportunity to make a statement in the arrivals and check-in area, while not detracting from the modern space and the night's honoree.